I wrote this piece several years ago while on a workshop in Antarctica.

-It’s for the parents out there.
+It’s for all he parents out there.

 Of course, I had tears in my eyes.
 They were tears of joy – shed because I was so proud of Marco, and because I knew that it was the beginning of the letting go process – a process that lasts a lifetime.
 It’s a process that’s filled with happiness, pure joy and a touch of sadness.

-Another major letting go experience happened when we sold Marco our old car when he was 16.
-I remember him turning around the Honda Civic Hybrid in our driveway and pulling away – waving to me to seemingly say, “I’ll be OK dad, you will be OK, too.”
-Or put another way, “You’re letting go, I can do it!”
+Another major letting go experience happened when we sold Marco our old car when he was in highschool.
+I remember him turning the Honda Civic Hybrid around in our driveway and pulling away – waving to me to seemingly say, I’ll be OK dad, you will be OK, too.
+Or put another way, You’re letting go, I can do it!

 Of course there were many more “letting go” moments – first band practice, first snowboarding trip, first late-night get-together at the local diner, first drive to see a girlfriend.